digu-007/Boost_Geometry_Competency_Test_2020/README.md

 As we can see if the k decreases concave hull becomes more 'sharper'.
 When k is equal to total points, then we get convex hull as the concave hull solution.

 ### Performance
+For 500 random points and `k = 50`, execution time was about `3123ms` for optimized version and `9890ms` for basic version.
+Here k was incremented to `k = 82` for valid concave hull.

+For 500 random points and `k = 30`, execution time was about `873ms` for optimized version and `2082ms` for basic version.
+Here k was incremented to `k = 39` for valid concave hull.

-For 200 random points and `k = 3`, execution time was about `221ms` for optimized version and `501ms` for basic version.
+For 200 random points and `k = 10`, execution time was about `87ms` for optimized version and `368ms` for basic version.
 Here k was incremented to `k = 14` for valid concave hull.

-For 100 random points and `k = 3`, execution time was about `1122ms` for optimized version and `2474ms` for basic version.
-Here k was incremented to `k = 44` for valid concave hull.
+For 100 random points and `k = 3`, execution time was about `94ms` for optimized version and `389ms` for basic version.
+Here k was incremented to `k = 16` for valid concave hull.

-For 100 random points and `k = 12`, execution time was about `58ms` for optimized version and `145ms` for basic version.
-Here k was incremented to `k = 15` for valid concave hull.

 As we can see this algorithm is simple but not that efficient for real use.
-For that I will also implement the `χ-shape` concave hull algorithm in the GSoC period, if my proposal gets accepted.